InstaWP/wordpress-string-locator/docs/readme.txt

 = 2.6.0 (TBD) =
 * Removed one-time donation notice
 * Separated search class into a base class for extenders
+* Fixed bug with code viewer sizes when resizing your window

 = 2.5.0 (2022-02-27) =
 * Fixed a bug where content would have slashes stripped unexpectedly.